 IS A LINE REALLY COMPOSED

 Points exist potentially.
-They are like pitches on a guitar string.
-A pitch does not exist until it is sounded: a guitar string is not composed of pitches.
+Calculus has no need for anything more.
+Points are like pitches on a guitar string.
+A pitch does not exist until it is sounded; a guitar string is not composed of pitches.
 And the x-axis is not composed of positions.

 "When I use a word," Humpty Dumpty said, in rather a scornful tone, "it means just what I choose it to